 - Outcome Measures in Diagnostic and Interventional Radiology

 - Departments: Biomedical Informatics - Adjunct Associate Professor, Surgery - Adjunct Associate Professor

 - Cancer Center Programs: Experimental Therapeutics

 Academic Office Information

 Salt Lake City, UT 84132

-Marta Heilbrun, MD, is an associate professor in the Department of Radiology at the University of Utah and a member of the Experimental Therapeutics Program.
-She is the Program Director for the Diagnostic Radiology Residency.
+Marta Heilbrun, MD, is an assistant professor in the Department of Radiology at the University of Utah and a member of the Experimental Therapeutics Program.
 Her clinical expertise is in abdominal imaging with an emphasis in imaging the genitourinary tract.
-Her research is in identifying the impact of imaging on patient outcomes through data-mining, natural language processing, and cost-effective analysis.
+Her research is in developing decision support tools through data-mining, natural language processing, and cost-effective analysis.
 Locally she is involved in research in prostate imaging and pelvic organ prolapse with advanced MRI techniques.
 Heilbrun received a bachelor’s degree from Amherst College, Massachusetts, and a medical degree from the University of Utah.
 She completed a residency in Diagnostic Radiology at Wake Forest University/North Carolina Baptist hospital in 2006, and an Abdominal imaging fellowship at the University of Utah in 2007.

 |Graduate Training||University of Utah